 These bulbs do all the same things as incandescent heat bulbs and even though they cost a bit more, they emit more heat, light, and UVA rays than an incandescent bulb of the same size.
 They also usually last longer and use less energy than incandescents.

 Some halogen bulbs fit in incandescent fixtures and others fit in halogen fixtures.
 Make sure your bulbs fit into your fixtures before purchasing them.

-Without it your water dragon may be lethargic, not eat, and develop metabolic bone disease, among other things.
+Without it, your water dragon may be lethargic, not eat, and develop a metabolic bone disease, among other things.
 Water dragons need 10-12 hours of UVB light on a daily basis to stay healthy.

 Aside from sunlight (not filtered through a window), there are a couple of different sources of that give off invisible UVB rays.
 Fluorescent bulbs and mercury vapor bulbs are the two most commonly used sources of UVB in the pet world.

 - Fluorescent Bulbs

 Special fluorescent bulbs that fit into fluorescent fixtures give off varying levels of UVA and UVB (usually given as percentages) rays.
 These full spectrum bulbs run out of rays before the lights actually burn out, therefore they need to be replaced per manufacturer recommendations, or every 6 months.

 UVB bulbs are to be placed 6-8 inches from where your water dragon can get to soak in the invisible rays.

 Also make sure the bulb is not placed on a plastic, plexiglass, or glass surface.
 These types of substances will block the rays from penetrating into where your reptile needs them.
 Newer research also shows that the typical metal mesh screen commonly used for reptile tanks blocks a significant amount of UVB rays as well.
 Therefore, try to mount your bulb on the inside of the enclosure to make sure as many rays reach your dragon as possible.